-What more appropriate opening for the Santa Fe Chamber Music Festival's 42nd season than Robert Schumann's ecstatic "Widmung," ("Dedication") transcribed for piano by Liszt?
+What more appropriate opening for the Santa Fe Chamber Music Festival's 42nd season than Robert Schumann's ecstatic "Widmung," ("Dedication") song. as transcribed for piano by Liszt?
 Well, frankly, none whatsoever.
 Just imagine that, glancing at Rückert's text, you substitute "Musik" for "Du," the poet's beloved.
+It works.

-It mind at his noon recital two days later at St. Francis Auditorium.
+Granted, this dedication happened at the SFCMF's second program, not the grand opening on July 20, but never mind.
+We all knew what was on pianist Jon Nakamatsu's mind at his noon recital two days later at St. Francis Auditorium.
 "Widmung" can be sung or played with exalted saccharine pretense.
 Not here, though.
 As in the remainder of his all-Schumann program, Nakamatsu's reading was a mixture of balance and elegant restraint, adept at bringing out inner voices and avoiding extravagant gesture.

-Granted, this dedication happened at the SFCMF's second program, not the grand opening on July 20, but never mind.
-We all knew what was on pianist Jon Nakamatsu's lightness and grace, especially in the impish No. 11 and the witty double-speak finale.

 The composer's youthful dance suite "Papillons" followed, nearly a dozen brief vignettes, all but one in triple-time, meant to evoke the ebullience of a masked ball.
-Nakamatsu gave each its measure of
+Nakamatsu gave each its measure of lightness and grace, especially in the impish No. 11 and the witty double-speak finale.